-Mathematics/Arts and crafts
+Mathematics/Arts and Crafts

 Coding art with block-based programming

-The offer is supported by Sparebankstiftelsen DnB.
+The offer is supported by the DnB Savings Bank Foundation.

 Target group : 5.-7. steps